 While we let several of the cats out to play, a few other adopters came in to visit.
 One couple put in an application right away.

 After socializing with the cats for more than an hour, it became clear that the Havahart® team wasn’t going home empty-handed.
 We each filled out our own applications and said our goodbyes to our new friends.
 A few days later, once the applications were approved, the Havahart® family grew by a couple of felines!

 The Pet Pantry of Lancaster County is just one example of the many shelters around the country doing their bit for animals in the community.
 Support from people in the local area is essential for shelters to accomplish their goals and serve the needs of animals and people alike.
 Contact your local shelter to find out about volunteering, donating supplies, or adopting a new pet.

 Want to read more great stories like this one?
 Be sure to follow us on Facebook and connect with the rest of the Havahart® community.
-Also, subscribe to our e-newsletter for updates, as well as exclusive discounts on your favorite products.
+Also, subscribe to our e-newsletter for updates, as well as sneak peeks at new products.